AmosNimos/open_politics/covid_paranoia.md

 vaccine passport schemes are likely to exacerbate existing inequality.

+The Battle Against Corona Fascism Could Be the Existential Fight of Our Generation.

+that ridiculous face-covering mandates and draconian restrictions on the lives and livelihoods of ordinary working peoples will continue indefinitely for years, with no end in sight.
+Think I’m exaggerating? the World Health Organization is saying even a vaccine won’t “end the pandemic.”
+Will the end of the pandemic suffice to "end the pandemic."? i personally higly doupt it.

+The data have been so falsified that the virus propagation might already been over and we wouldtn even know it...

 #### Others relatade webpage/blogs i found on this topics:
 > All converted in text only format with [textise.net](https://www.textise.net/)